Miguel Cabrera: 2013: Second MVP season

 Baseball Hall of Famer Al Kaline was quoted in 2013 as saying that Cabrera's performance was "unbelievable", and that Cabrera was "already qualified for Cooperstown."
 Bob Nightengale of USA Today Sports called Cabrera "the greatest player in the game of baseball."
 Barry Bonds agreed with Nightengale's analysis, adding "He's the best.
 By far.
 Without a doubt.
 The absolute best."

 Cabrera continued a torrid pace into the 2013 season, being named American League Player of the Month for May.
 Cabrera batted .379 (44-for-116) with nine doubles, 12 home runs, 33 RBIs, 23 runs scored, and 15 walks in 28 games to claim his third career Player of the Month Award.
 Cabrera previously won top player honors in July 2008 and August 2012.
 The week of August 5–11, Cabrera was named the American League Co-Player of the Week, with fellow Tigers teammate Austin Jackson.
 Cabrera batted .429 (12-for-28) with two doubles, four home runs, 11 RBIs, and seven runs scored over seven games, to win his 10th career player of the week award.

-As of the 2013 All-Star break, Miguel was hitting .365 with 30 home runs and a league-leading 95 RBIs, considerably ahead of the pace he set during his 2012 Triple Crown season at the same point.
+As of the 2013 All-Star break, Cabrera was hitting .365 with 30 home runs and a league-leading 95 RBIs, considerably ahead of the pace he set during his 2012 Triple Crown season at the same point.
 Cabrera became the first player in MLB history to have at least 30 home runs and 90 RBIs before the All-Star break.
 Cabrera was voted in as the starter at third base for the first time in the fan balloting for the 2013 Major League All-Star Game.
 Cabrera won the ESPY Award in 2013 for Best MLB Player.
 On July 9, 2013, he hit his 350th career home run, against the Chicago White Sox.